-Input is also gathered by staff throughout the grant year in face-to-face meetings with frontline officers and command staff as part of our on-site monitoring program.
-SAA staff travel to JAG sites, inspect grant-funded equipment, and interview funded staff and project directors to gather information on current and future criminal justice priorities.
+Input is also gathered by staff throughout the grant year in face-to-face meetings with front line officers and command staff as part of our on-site monitoring program.
+SAA staff travel to JAG sites, inspect grantfunded equipment, and interview funded staff and project directors to gather information on current and future criminal justice priorities.
 This information is documented in field reports and is supplemented with information from progress reports submitted by subgrantees.

 Another crucial source for our data collection and analysis effort is the South Carolina Statistical Analysis Center (SC SAC), which is housed within the SAA.
 The SC SAC conducts statistical research primarily using crime data from the South Carolina Incident-Based Reporting System (SCIBRS) that SLED manages.
 SCIBRS offers far more detail regarding crime incidents than would a summary reporting system, meaning that this data provides a rich foundation from which to draw conclusions and make decisions.
 Details include information about the offense, offender, arrestee, victim, and stolen property.
-From 1991 forward, SCIBRS data is available at the levels of state, county, and reporting agency; the SC SAC regularly satisfies ad hoc requests using this data.
-Additionally, the SC SAC develops both special and regular reports based on SCIBRS data.
-While primary, SCIBRS is not the only data source used by the SC SAC.
-Recent projects depending on other data sources include topics such as human trafficking, pretrial services, timeliness of prisoner re-entry services, and juvenile disproportionate minority contact.
+From 1991 forward, SCIBRS data is available at the levels of state, county, and reporting agency.